This BLOG On Fannie Mae Bankruptcy Guidelines On Waiting Period After Chapter 7 & 13 Was UPDATED And PUBLISHED On November 29th, 2019

 Fannie Mae Bankruptcy Guidelines In Qualifying For Conventional Loan

-Fannie Mae Bankruptcy Guidelines: Waiting Period After Bankruptcy
+Fannie Mae Bankruptcy Guidelines On Waiting Period After Chapter 7

 Fannie Mae Bankruptcy Guidelines on waiting period after Chapter 13 Bankruptcy are as follows:

-Most conventional loan mortgage lenders do not want to see conventional borrowers have any late payments after a Chapter 7 Bankruptcy and Chapter 13 Bankruptcy.
-Lender want to see that borrower have re-established credit after bankruptcy and have been timely on all of their minimum monthly payments.
+Most lenders do not want to see borrowers have any late payments after Chapter 7 and Chapter 13 Bankruptcy.
+The lender wants to see borrowers have re-established credit after bankruptcy and have been timely on all of their minimum monthly payments.

 Are Mortgage Rates Higher With A Prior Bankruptcy On Conventional Loans?

-Many conventional mortgage loan borrowers assume that they will get a higher mortgage rate because they have a bankruptcy showing on their credit report.
+Many borrowers assume that they will get a higher mortgage rate because they have a bankruptcy showing on their credit report.
 This is absolutely not true.
-Conventional mortgage rates has nothing to do with a prior bankruptcy and are based on the following:
+Mortgage rates have nothing to do with a prior bankruptcy and are based on the following:

 Mortgage Part Of Bankruptcy

-If you are a home buyer who had a mortgage part of bankruptcy and need to qualify for a conventional loan, please contact me at 262-716-8151 or email us at email@example.com.
+Home buyers who had a mortgage part of bankruptcy and need to qualify for a conventional loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.